-Regular meetings are held to consider council business.
-View copies of the agendas, minutes and reports for the full council meetings.
+Regular meetings of the council are held to consider council business.
+View copies of the agendas, minutes and reports for full council meetings.

 Please note, members of the public who would like to attend full council meetings must first book a place online.
 Please read 'Important information - booking to attend Council meetings' below.

-Meetings usually commence at 7pm, however depending upon the business for the meeting, the timing of individual meetings may change to 6.30pm, e.g. where the council is to present awards, receive presentations from external agencies, or include policy conferences as part of the meeting.
+Meetings usually commence at 7pm, however depending upon the business for the meeting, the timing of individual meetings may change to 6:30pm.
+For example, where the council is to present awards, receive presentations from external agencies, or include policy conferences as part of the meeting.

-Please note, all dates are subject to change, and any changes will be clearly shown on this page.
+Please note, all dates are subject to change.
+Any changes will be clearly shown on this page.

 All members of the public must book a space in order to attend a council meeting.
 If there is more than one council meeting on the same day, i.e. if an extraordinary council meeting has been called to follow the scheduled council meeting, you only need to book for the earliest meeting, but you may attend the subsequent meeting(s).